webix-hub/docs/data/datatable/sizing.md

 **Relative Sizing**

-- adjusting the width of datatable to the parent container

 If you set widths for columns and their sum is less than the width of the parent container, you can use the **fillspace** attribute to force some of columns to widen for filling the unused space.